 Adsorption – physisorption and chemisorption; factors affecting adsorption of gases on solids; catalysis; homogenous and heterogeneous, activity and selectivity; enzyme catalysis; colloidal state, distinction between true solutions, colloids and suspensions; lyophillic, lyophobic, multimolecular colloids; properties of collioids; tyndall effect, Brownian movement, electro phoresis, coagulation; emulsion – types of emulsions.
 Elementary idea of nanomaterials.

-Unit – VI: General Principles and Processes of Isolation of Elements
+Unit – VI: General Principles and Processes of Isolation of Elements (This chapter has been discarded from 2020-21 syllabus)

 Principles and methods of extraction – concentration, oxidation, reduction electrolysis method and refining; occurrence and principles of extraction of aluminium, copper, zinc and iron.